author

 • A field like id with thousands of values gets priorP ≈ 0.0001

 These field-specific priors feed into every probability calculation.
-The system uses Hausser-Strimmer optimal shrinkage with variance-based degree-of-freedom corrections to balance observed frequencies against prior beliefs.
-At small sample sizes, priors dominate.
-As data accumulates, the data speaks for itself.
+The system uses Hausser-Strimmer-style optimal shrinkage with variance-aware weighting to balance observed frequencies against prior beliefs.
+At small sample sizes priors dominate; as data accumulates, the data speaks for itself.
+Probability vectors are also structurally capped below 1.0 so the model cannot pin to a single candidate on thin evidence, which keeps calibration tight (the predicted confidence tracks the actual accuracy) across the long tail.

 How the three levels compose